bionaut/react-form-essentials/README.md

  - only few basic styles
  - styles are written in .styl(stylus)
- - there is also compiled version styles.css
+ - there is also compiled version **styles.css** so include it in your app

-If you're using webpack just add this [stylus-loader](https://github.com/shama/stylus-loader) for stylus and you should be good.

 -----------------------------------